junxit/us-congress-bills-115/metadata.md

 - 2017-01-12 — Roll call votes on amendments in Senate: Motion to waive section 305(b)(2) of the CBA with respect to amendment SA 82 rejected in Senate by Yea-Nay Vote.
 49 - 49.
 Record Vote Number: 23.(consideration: 01/11/17 CR S264)
 - 2017-01-12 — Roll call votes on amendments in Senate: Motion to waive section 305(b)(2) of the CBA with respect to amendment SA 86 rejected in Senate by Yea-Nay Vote.
 49 - 49.
 Record Vote Number: 25.(consideration: 01/11/17 CR S265)
 - 2017-01-12 — Rules Committee Resolution H. Res.
 48 Reported to House.
 Rule provides for consideration of S. Con.
 Res.
 3 and S. 84.
 The resolution provides for two hours of general debate on S. Con.
 Res.
 3 under a structured rule, and ninety minutes of debate on S.84.
 The resolution also provides for one motion to commit on S. 84.
+- 2017-01-13 — Amendment (A001) in the nature of a substitute offered by Mr. Yarmuth. (consideration: CR H515-520, H530; text: CR H515-519)
+- 2017-01-13 — Amendment failed in Committee of the Whole
+- 2017-01-13 — Committee of the Whole House on the state of the Union rises leaving S. Con.
+Res.
+3 as unfinished business.
+- 2017-01-13 — Considered as unfinished business. (consideration: CR H529-531)
+- 2017-01-13 — Considered under the provisions of rule H. Res.
+48. (consideration: CR H490-520)
+- 2017-01-13 — DEBATE - Pursuant to the provisions of H.Res.
+48, the Committee of the Whole proceeded with 20 minutes of debate on the Yarmuth amendment No. 1.
+- 2017-01-13 — GENERAL DEBATE - The Committee of the Whole proceeded with two hours of general debate on S. Con.
+Res.
+3.
+- 2017-01-13 — House amendment not agreed to: On agreeing to the Yarmuth amendment (A001) Failed by recorded vote: 149 - 272 (Roll no. 57).
+- 2017-01-13 — House amendment offered
+- 2017-01-13 — House amendment offered/reported by : Amendment (A001) in the nature of a substitute offered by Mr. Yarmuth.(consideration: CR H515-520, H530; text: CR H515-519)
+- 2017-01-13 — House resolved itself into the Committee of the Whole House on the state of the Union pursuant to H. Res.
+48 and Rule XVIII.
+- 2017-01-13 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-01-13 — Mrs. Black moved that the Committee rise.
+- 2017-01-13 — On agreeing to the Yarmuth amendment (A001) Failed by recorded vote: 149 - 272 (Roll no. 57).
+- 2017-01-13 — On agreeing to the resolution Agreed to by the Yeas and Nays: 227 - 198 (Roll no. 58). (text: CR H510)
+- 2017-01-13 — On motion that the Committee rise Agreed to by voice vote.
+- 2017-01-13 — POSTPONED PROCEEDINGS - At the conclusion of debate on the Yarmuth amendment, the Chair put the question on adoption of the amendment and by voice vote announced that the noes had prevailed.
+Mr. Yarmuth demanded a recorded vote and the Chair postponed further proceedings on the question of adoption of the amendment until a time to be announced.
+- 2017-01-13 — Passed/agreed to in House: On agreeing to the resolution Agreed to by the Yeas and Nays: 227 - 198 (Roll no. 58).(text: CR H510)
+- 2017-01-13 — Roll call votes on amendments in House
+- 2017-01-13 — Rule provides for consideration of S. Con.
+Res.
+3 and S. 84.
+The resolution provides for two hours of general debate on S. Con.
+Res.
+3 under a structured rule, and ninety minutes of debate on S.84.
+The resolution also provides for one motion to commit on S. 84.
+- 2017-01-13 — The House resolved into Committee of the Whole House on the state of the Union for further consideration.
+- 2017-01-13 — The House rose from the Committee of the Whole House on the state of the Union to report S. Con.
+Res.
+3.
+- 2017-01-13 — The Speaker designated the Honorable Randy Hultgren to act as Chairman of the Committee.
+- 2017-01-13 — The previous question was ordered pursuant to the rule.
+- 2017-01-13 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was the question on adoption of an amendment in the nature of a substitute which had been debated earlier and on which further proceedings had been postponed.